psfrolov/psfrolov.github.io/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 which involves some nasty .NET bug and one cool PowerShell trick to workaround it.

-Currently, the only way of creating ZIP archive in PowerShell out of the box (that I'm aware of) is to use .NET [System.IO.Compression.ZipFile API][url-dotnet-zipfile]:
+Currently, the only way to create ZIP archive in PowerShell which is available out of the box (that I'm aware of) is to use .NET [System.IO.Compression.ZipFile API][url-dotnet-zipfile]:
 {% highlight powershell %}
 [IO.Compression.ZipFile]::CreateFromDirectory(